Greetings From Portland's Bourbon Street

 Since our first experiments we’ve gone back to the well again and again — seeking more oak, new or used.
 Luckily, when you make whiskey you make friends and we’ve been fortunate to work with the good folks at Re-Wine and Oregon Barrel Works to keep our aging program growing.
 As a result, we never have to use adjuncts such as chips or staves.
 Only whole, 60-gallon barrels, built by hand using old-world techniques.

 We remain happily devoted to the small-batch, painstakingly-sourced philosophy that makes the Portland craft community such a pleasure to be part of.

-Developed under the direction of Eastside Distilling's award-winning Master Distiller & Blender Mel Heim, we make sure that every expression of Burnside Whiskey is held up to her exacting standards.
+Developed by Eastside Distilling's award-winning master distilling & blending team, we make sure that every expression of Burnside Whiskey is held up to the highest quality standards.

 We’re dedicated to sourcing the best ingredients available to produce Burnside Whiskey.
 This standard doesn’t just apply to the premium raw spirits we bring in, it also applies to the team we’ve built to curate our blending, resting, and hand bottling program.
 Understanding how each element plays together is essential to creating a memorable spirit.
 We like to believe that Burnside Whiskey tastes as great as it does because of the care our team puts into it.

-Mel developed each blend as a grand exploration into the various qualities of Quercus Garryana.
-Expanding on our initial experiment in 2012, Mel made it her mission to turn the Burnside program into a one-of-a-kind oak study.
+We developed each blend as a grand exploration into the various qualities of Quercus Garryana.
+Expanding on our initial experiment in 2012, we made it our mission to turn the Burnside program into a one-of-a-kind oak study.
 Our blends are all distinctive from one another, and the treatment of oak is equally specific.
 Each expression of Burnside Whiskey is the result of a deep dive into how different levels of toasted and charred Oregon Oak interact with whiskey – we think you’ll love each and every one.
 Find your Burnside.